Lapinskas/test-laravel/README.md

 Laravel pint is used as the default code formatter.

+### Pest Tests

+Pest Tests cover 100% of the code to ensure the code quality

+#### Run Pest manually

+You can run Pest tests manually for the whole project like following:

+    ./vendor/bin/pest

 ### Validate Before Merge Request

 A custom composer script is available to validate the codebase before pushing the code, and can be run via: